gordonywang/Predicting-Flight-Delays-at-Pittsburgh-International-Airport/README.md

 # Predicting-Flight-Delays-at-Pittsburgh-International-Airport
 Final Project | 36-462: Data Mining | Fall 2018

-•	Forecasted as team of 3 flight delays in 2017 with classification predictive modeling, using Bureau of Transportation Statistics flight data and NOAA weather data from 2015-2016.
+•	Forecasted as team of 3 delays for 1500+ flights in 2017 with classification predictive modeling, using raw, imbalanced Bureau of Transportation Statistics/NOAA data from 2015-2016.

-•	Implemented one of two machine learning algorithms for project by building and validating gradient boosting decision tree (GBDT) ensemble models in R with XGBoost.
+•	Implemented 1 of 2 machine learning algorithms for project by building and validating gradient boosting decision tree (GBDT) ensemble models in R with XGBoost after data preprocessing.

-•	Achieved 9.09% increase in performance on test set as evaluated by area under ROC curve (AUC) through tuning 6 hyper-parameters with random search and k-fold cross-validation via R’s caret package.
+•	Achieved 9.09% increase in performance on test set as evaluated by area under ROC curve (AUC) metric through tuning 6 hyper-parameters with k-fold cross-validation and random search via R’s caret package.